Receipts Manual

 The Resolution setting contains the maximum resolution to be used for receipt photos.
 The Full Size option will use the native resolution for the device camera.

-Save Backup and Restore Backup allow you to save and restore backups to a variety of destinations including email, iTunes File Sharing, WiFi, other devices, other apps, iCloud, Box, CloudApp, Dropbox, Evernote, and Google Drive.
+Save Backup and Restore Backup allow you to save and restore backups to a variety of destinations including email, iTunes File Sharing, WiFi, other devices, other apps, iCloud, Box, Dropbox, Evernote, and Google Drive.
 The backup includes all receipts, attachments, and application settings (except for service account details).
 Restoring a backup will replace all existing receipts and settings.

 • To restore a backup from an email, open Mail, select the email, and tap and hold the backup file until the Open sheet appears.
 Select Receipts from the list of apps.
 Note that backup files can quickly become very large (especially with attachments) and most email providers limit messages to around 5-10 MB.